“Without data, you’re just another person with an opinion.” W. Edwards Deming

 The Biology 256 Fundamentals of Human Physiology Laboratory course complements the Biology 256 lecture course and was designed to provide students with hands-on access to modern techniques in human physiological analyses using a mixed course-based research pedagogical approach.
 This mixed approach focuses on practicing the foundational skills required for performing research before taking on real human physiology research questions.

-During the first half of this course, students learn how to perform literature searches; generate research questions and hypotheses; design experiments; collect, analyze, visualize and interpret data; and present scientific findings to others.
-Students gain scientific process skills by conducting experiments and/or clinical investigations each week.
+During the first half of the BIOL 256, Fundamentals of Human Physiology course, students learn how to perform literature searches; generate research questions and hypotheses; design experiments; collect, analyze, visualize and interpret data; and present scientific findings to others.
+Students gain scientific process skills by conducting a variety of experiments and/or clinical investigations each week.
 Many of the practice experiments featured in this manual were developed by iWorx for use with LabScribe software.

 The Biol 256L curriculum offers a high-impact human physiology experience that fosters the critical thinking skills required to be a successful citizen in a modern world filled with misinformation.
 This goal is achieved by: